azer/prova/README.md

         -l     --launch     List available browsers to launch or launch specified browser.
         -e     --headless   Launch the browser headlessly.
 (Requires xvfb) -r     --proxy      Launch the browser with specified proxy configuration.
+        -q     --quit       Shut down the browser server once all the tests are done.

         -v     --version    Show version and exit
         -h     --help       Show help and exit